 Some KPIs to monitor for SEO success include:

-Tools like Google Analytics can be utilized to measure website traffic, engagement, monitor specific keywords, and track conversions from organic search.
+Tools like Google Analytics can be utilized to measure website traffic and engagement, monitor specific keywords, and track conversions from organic search.

 Regularly refreshing older content is essential for maintaining relevance and authority in your industry.